dqops/dqo/docs/data-sources/bigquery.md

 To set the credential file in DQOps, follow these steps:

-1. Open the Configuration section.
+1. Open the Configuration in menu.
 2. Select Shared credentials from the tree view on the left.
 3. Click the edit link on the “GCP_application_credentials.json” file.